 Our online courses from International Relations Online are designed and led by world-class School of International Service (SIS) faculty members who are active leaders in the international affairs, service, and social enterprise communities.
 Faculty members work closely with students to lend their varied expertise and rich mentorship inside and outside the classroom.
-These faculty teach across different International Relations Online programs in International Relations, International Service, and Social Enterprise.
+These faculty teach across different International Relations Online programs in International Relations and International Service.

 Learn more about individual faculty members below.